 There is a lack of suitable, habitable and affordable housing that will pass the HUD inspection.
-We lack one bedrooms apartments in our community and often 2 bedrooms exceed the allowed TBRA Temporary Financial Assistance (TFA).
-All of our applicants have prior evictions and poor credit.
-Often we must find assistance to clear up past due utility bills so we can put PG&E in their names.
-Due to their poor credit history we must pay security deposits plus first and last month's rent.
+TLR lacks access to one bedroom apartments in the community, and often two bedroom units exceed the allowed TBRA TFA.
+The majority of TLR applicants have prior evictions and poor credit.
+Often TLR must find assistance to clear up past due utility bills so that the electric account can be opened in their names.
+Due to poor credit history TLR often pays security deposits plus first and last month's rent.

 A major barrier to success has been residents dealing with multiple diagnosis including severe mental illness (SMI), AIDS related medical issues, Hepatitis and substance use disorder (SUD).
-In that last year we had two (2) resident pass away from AIDS related pneumonia and one died of a drug overdose.
+In that last year two residents pass away from AIDS related pneumonia and one died of a drug overdose.
 A third gentleman suffered a stroke and moved to a higher level of care.
-Several HOPWA participants returned to residential Alcohol and Other Substances (AO Treatment and continue to work on their addictions.
+Several HOPWA participants returned to residential AOS Treatment and continue to work on their addictions.